kwaldenphd/football-structured-data/networks.md

 46- Palladio offers additional facet, timeline, and timespan analysis via the buttons on the bottom of the page.
 These features can be useful depending on what types of information are included in the data you are working with.

 47- For a more in-depth look at network analysis in Palladio: Marten Düring, "From Hermeneutics to Data to Networks: Data Extraction and Network Visualization of Historical Sources," The Programming Historian 4 (2015), https://doi.org/10.46430/phen0044.

+### Palladio Discussion/Reflection Questions

+- What do you notice about the results for this dataset displayed in Palladio?
+- How does the tool's analysis/visualization results shape your understanding of the data?
+- What additional questions do you have about this data?
+Where would you go next with exploring this dataset using some of the analysis tools/approaches highlighted in the tool?
+- Other comments/questions/observations

 ## Gephi